FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_LINUX.txt

-	autobuild configure -c ReleaseFS  		    # basic configuration step, don't build, just configure autobuild configure -c ReleaseFS -- --clean	    # clean the output area first, then configure autobuild configure -c ReleaseFS -- --fmod --kdu    # configure with fmod, kdu enabled autobuild configure -c ReleaseFS -- --chan Private-Yourname   # configure with a custom channel
+	autobuild configure -c ReleaseFS  		    # basic configuration step, don't build, just configure autobuild configure -c ReleaseFS -- --clean	    # clean the output area first, then configure autobuild configure -c ReleaseFS -- --chan Private-Yourname   # configure with a custom channel

-	autobuild build -c ReleaseFS --no-configure		# default quick rebuild autobuild build -c ReleaseFS --no-configure -- --clean	# Clean rebuild autobuild build -c ReleaseFS -- --package		# Complete a build and package it into a tarball for sharing
+	autobuild build -c ReleaseFS --no-configure		# default quick rebuild autobuild build -c ReleaseFS --no-configure -- --clean	# Clean rebuild autobuild build -c ReleaseFS -- --package		# Complete a build and package it into a tarball

 Any of the configure options can also be used (and do the same thing) with the build options.
+Typical LL autobuild configure options should also work, as long as they don't duplicate configuration we are already doing.

 Logs: